`Interaction annealing' to determine effective quantized valence and orbital structure: an illustration with

-In other words, by suppressing the fluctuation through artificially enhancing the dominant interaction $U$, the resulting bare particles $c_{i\mu}^\dagger$ actually adiabatically connect to the dressed particles $\tilde{c}^\dagger$ with qualitatively the same low-energy dynamics.
-In realistic materials, this general property of many-body Hamiltonian should apply to systems with open $d$- and $f$-shells containing strong intra-atomic interactions.
-Below we proceed to demonstrate such adiabatic connection in real materials within an affordable LDA+$U$ approaches~\cite{Anisimov1993, Liechtenstein1995} that employs an effective Hartree-Fock treatment~\cite{Anisimov1997}.
+The above `interaction annealing' approach is supported by \textit{generic} emergent properties of many-body systems and is thus generally applicable to all many-body calculations using bare particle representation, such as variational Monte Carlo~\cite{yokoyama1987variational}, density matrix renormalization group~\cite{schollwock2005density}, and tensor network~\cite{evenbly2011tensor}.
+We now demonstrate with two examples its applicability to more affordable DFT~\cite{DFT1,DFT2} calculations.

+Considering the representative Mott insulator La$_2$CuO$_4$, we employ the standard LDA+$U$ implementation~\cite{Anisimov1993} that employs an effective Hartree-Fock treatment~\cite{Anisimov1997}.